 9. INDEMNIFICATION AND INSURANCE:

 9.1 Tort Liability: Except as provided for in the Tort Claims Act, Sections 41-4-1 through 41-4-27 NMSA 1978, no contract governed by this policy shall contain any provision whereby the Town agrees to indemnify or provide tort liability insurance for any contractor.
-The indemnification and insurance provision of contracts provided for in the Tort Claims Act shall be approved in writing by the Town legal counsel before they become effective.
+The indemnification and insurance provision of contracts provided for in the Tort Claims Act shall be approved in writing by the Town’s legal counsel before they become effective.

 9.2 Other Risks: No contract governed by this policy shall contain any provision whereby the Town agrees to indemnify or provide a contractor with insurance for non-tort risks unless the provision has been approved in writing by the Town legal counsel.